manjitxt/manjitxt/README.md

 🔭 As a CSE undergraduate and aspiring blockchain developer, my tech stack includes:
 - Solidity , C++ , Javascript , C , Java , Python
 - HTML5 , CSS , Bootstrap5 , Reactjs
 - Truffle.js , web3.js , ether.js

+👯I'm currently learning blockchain development and exploring the world of blockchains through hackathons , open-source projects , web 2.0 and everyone's favourite resource "Youtube".
+In future , i aspire to work as a web3.0 developer and contribute in this field with better solutins for developing a true decentralized internet of chains.